 - Caring for an older child and a newborn.
 Never mind that you just brought home a completely dependent baby; you now have the older child to contend with too.
 Juggling newborn needs with those of your older child can be one of the most difficult, patience-testing experiences ever.

 So yeah… newborn months = not exactly easy.
 Still, we manage, and as the days tick by, we start to see glimmers of that light telling us that we’re almost out of the tunnel.
 And while every baby is different, several milestones can mark the times when caring for a newborn becomes easier:

-Learning the difference between day and night.
+Four weeks: Learning the difference between day and night.

 In the womb, babies slept disjointed hours, never knowing night from day.
 Around the first month after birth, they’ll begin to form the patterns of day and night and will eventually sleep longer stretches during the evenings.

 You can encourage this pattern by keeping the room bright during the day so your baby sleep lighter for their naps, and dark and subdued in the evenings so they know night time is reserved for deep sleep.

 Typically seen around six to eight weeks, the first real smile emerges.
 You probably saw signs of “smiling” from the first few days, but those cute smirks are reflexes, similar to sucking or flailing their arms.
 Several weeks later, you’ll likely witness a genuine, social smile, often in reaction to your own smiling face.